moncla-lab/treesort-pipeline/README.md

 By default, the pipeline runs REPS=range(1000) replicates, but this can be adjusted in the Snakefile.
 Due to its computational intensity, we recommend running the pipeline on an HPC system

-**To come:**

-Once annotated TreeSort trees have been generated for each replicate, ```rule summary``` creates a (1) summary node data json and a (2) summary newick tree.
+**Coming soon:**

+Once TreeSort has been run for all replicates, rule summary will generate:

+* A summary node data JSON.
+* A summary Newick tree.

-This summary tree can be plotted in Baltic and is used as the source tree for the [cladeset-mapping tool](https://github.com/moncla-lab/treesort-cladeset-mapping).
+The summary tree can be plotted in [Baltic](https://github.com/evogytis/baltic/tree/master) and serves as the source tree for the [cladeset-mapping tool](https://github.com/moncla-lab/treesort-cladeset-mapping).

 The summary node data is used for ```rule export``` and allows the visualization of reassortment event and reassorting segment confidence at each node & leaf via the [nextstrain auspice dashboard](https://docs.nextstrain.org/projects/auspice/en/stable/).